 Mommy Makeover.
 The goal of this procedure is to restore the appearance and shape of a woman’s body after bearing a child.
 The most common areas addressed are the breasts, abdomen, genitalia, buttocks, and waist.
 Gauze or bandages will be applied to incisions following the procedure.
 A compression garment is often used to control swelling.
 Healing takes several weeks to months to fully recover.

 Abdominoplasty (tummy tuck).
 This procedure minimizes the abdominal area by removing excess fat and skin.
 After the surgery, individuals may experience some short term side effects such as a swollen or painful abdomen.
-Healing is slow and may take weeks or a couple months to fully recover.
-Scars can take a year to flatten out or lighten in color, however they may never completely disappear.
+Healing is slow and may take weeks or a couple of months to fully recover.
+Scars can take a year to flatten out or lighten in color; however, they may never completely disappear.

 Liposuction.
 This procedure is the removal of excess fat through a suctioning process in order to change the body’s contour and shape.
 It may be performed under the chin, stomach, thighs, hips, under the arms, and breast areas.
 Some surgeons require their patients to wear a compression garment for a couple months after surgery to control swelling.
 Small temporary drains may be placed in existing incisions under the skin to extract any extra fluid or blood.
 Most people take antibiotics to prevent infection and can return to work within a few days.